wso2/oxygen-ui/README.md

 For more information on how to use Oxygen UI, check out the [documentation](https://oxygen-ui.vercel.app) website.

+## Changelog

+You can find the latest changes and updates for Oxygen-UI in the [Changelog](./CHANGELOG.md) section.
+This includes information on new features, bug fixes, and improvements made to the project with each release.
+It's recommended to review the changelog before upgrading to a new version of Oxygen-UI.

 ## Contributing

 Want to report a bug, contribute some code, or improve the documentation?